FrankTheSnape99/green-and-serene-website/README.md

-Green & Serene is a Flutter-based website for a vegetarian/vegan café in Archway, London.
+# Green & Serene

-The project focuses on clean branding, responsive layout, and clear information hierarchy (menu, location, opening times) to create a calm, welcoming user experience.
+A Flutter-based café website build focused on clean branding, responsive layout, and clear information hierarchy (menu, location, opening times).

+This project is a **work in progress** and has been structured to support:
+- Component-based UI design in Flutter (reusable sections and layout patterns)
+- Responsive layouts for web and mobile
+- Maintainable organisation for future content updates and iteration

+> Note: This project is not currently deployed as a live site.